thisisagile/easy/README.md

       @requires.useCase(UseCase.ManageProduct)
       add = (req: Req): Promise<Product> => this.manage.add(req.body as Json);
     }

+The `@requires` decorator group also contains `@requires.labCoat()` this decorator can be added to endpoints you only want to be available on your development environment, for example a `delete`.

 To use these decorators, the generic `security` middleware must be loaded first.
 In most cases, it should be added to the `pre` list of handlers of a service.
 The security middleware takes an optional configuration object, which is documented [in code](packages/easy-express/src/express/SecurityHandler.ts).